mdn/content/files/en-us/web/progressive_web_apps/tutorials/cycletracker/manifest_file/index.md

 When both the `name` and `short_name` are present, the `name` is used in most instances, with the `short_name` used when there is a limited space to display the application name.

 - [`description`](/en-US/docs/Web/Manifest/description)
   - : Explanation of what the application does.
-It provides an [accessible description](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-description) of the application's purpose and function.
+It provides an {{glossary("accessible description")}} of the application's purpose and function.

 ### Task